top of page

 • Supporting recovery between rehabilitation sessions

-Massage therapy can help relieve muscular tension and support tissue recovery.
+Massage therapy can help relieve muscular tension and support tissue recovery, especially when combined with strengthening, mobility work, and gradual return-to-activity planning.

 Book an Assessment

-If a muscle injury is affecting your ability to move comfortably or participate in physical activity, our team can assess contributing movement factors and guide a safe recovery plan.
+If a muscle strain is affecting your ability to move comfortably, exercise, work, or participate in sport, our team can assess contributing movement factors and guide a safe recovery plan.

 Book Initial Appointment